JOBS & INTERNSHIPS

 Internship Objective: To provide hands-on communications and journalism work experience in a non-profit environment that fosters learning but also encourages independence in project participation.

-Desired skills and qualifications: Student interns should have excellent writing skills and the ability to finish projects independently and on time.
+Skills and qualifications: Student interns should have excellent writing skills and the ability to finish projects independently and on time.
 Good relationship-building skills and a positive personal demeanor are essential, as the incumbent will be working with a diverse group of people.
 Those with an interest in unique aspects of our community – especially local foods, independent merchants, and creative entrepreneurship – will be best-suited for this position.

 Description of intern responsibilities: